gowtham-thakku/ont-heatmap/README.md

 ### 3. Background Model (Optional)

-The background model enables statistical anomaly detection using the standard CZ ID background model approach.
+The background model enables detection of potential contaminants using the standard CZ ID background model approach.
 For details on how background models work, see the [CZ ID Background Models documentation](https://chanzuckerberg.zendesk.com/hc/en-us/articles/360050883054-Background-Models).

 **Setup:**
 1. Select one or more samples to use as background/control
 2. Set z-score threshold (default: 0)
    - Z-score = (sample value - background mean) / background std
    - Higher values = more stringent filtering (e.g., 2 = two standard deviations above background)

-**Use cases:**
-- Detect pathogen outbreaks (clinical vs. healthy controls)
-- Identify environmental contamination
-- Find novel taxa not in background samples

 ### 4. Configure Parameters